iamacup/react-redux-with-networking-helper/readme.md

 ## Under the Hood

-Under the hood we use the following:
+Under the hood we use the following libraries:

  * **axios** - for all the networking
  * **react-redux** - for the global state